mglerner/IntroToBiophysics/README.md

 whole of which is absolutely worth reading, but is more suited to an upper-level class.

-You may be surprised to learn that some of the most famous Physicists were also *Biophysicists*!
+You may be surprised to learn that some of the most famous physicists were also *Biophysicists*!
 Einstein's "Miracle year" (1905) is so-called because of the four papers he wrote.
 One of those papers explained for the first time the connection between the macroscopic